lando/wordpress/docs/team.md

 ---
-description: Learn about the team that made the Wordpress plugin.
+description: Learn about the team that made the WordPress plugin.
 layout: page
 title: Team
 ---